Freedom of Information - How to make a request

 How do I request the information?

-If the information you are after cannot be found/or is not publicised on the Council's website you will need to make a formal FOI request which can be done by using the online form on this page.
+If the information you are after cannot be found/or is not publicised on the Council's website, you will need to make a formal FOI request which can be done by using the online form on this page.
 Please use this form so that we have all the relevant information in order to reply to your request.
-If you are unable to use the online form you can contact us in writing.
+If you are unable to use the online form you can contact us in writing, email or social media.

 Under the Freedom of Information Act, you do not need to have any particular reason for requesting information, but it might help the Council to identify and provide you with the information you need if you can be as specific as possible.

-The Council on receipt of your request will acknowledge receipt within 5 working days and will work towards providing you with the requested information within 20 working days, unless of course the information requested cannot be released or that it will take longer to provide, in which case you will be notified in writing within the 20 day period.
+The Council on receipt of your request will acknowledge receipt within five working days and will work towards providing you with the requested information within 20 working days, unless of course the information requested cannot be released or that it will take longer to provide, in which case you will be notified in writing within the 20 day period.

 If you are not happy with the information received or decision made by the Council you may request for a review to be carried out.